QwazyWabbitWOS/q2admin-tsmod/readme.md

 'ipbanning_enable' and 'chatbanning_enable' commands.

-They can be enabled/disabled in the q2admin.txt by changing the there values to "Yes" or "No".
+They can be enabled/disabled in the q2admin.txt by changing the their values to "Yes" or "No".

 e.g.
 nickbanning_enable "Yes"